-Residents within the Tamalpais Union High School District (TUHSD) voted to pass Measure J on Tuesday, November 6.
-According to the official Marin County website, this measure “protects high quality education with local funding that cannot be taken from the state” by implementing a levy of $149 per parcel for four years.
-This means that in addition to the California parcel taxes funding public education, the new measure will provide additional money for the district.
+Measure J passed with 74 percent of the vote on Election Day, November 6.
+According to the official Marin County website, this measure “protects high quality education with local funding that cannot be taken by the state” by implementing a levy of an additional $149 per parcel for four years, on top of the existing $293 per parcel that will expire in 2020.
 The projected $5.1 million earned from the levy will be used to reduce the budget cuts that will be necessary to save the district from its current financial crisis.

-Tam students advocated for the passing of this measure, and on Monday, November 5, and Tuesday, November 6, student-led rallies occurred in front of the arches before school.
+Tam students advocated for the passing of this measure, and on Monday, November 5, and Tuesday, November 6, held rallies in front of the arches before school.

 “[Measure J] preserves activities that make this school enjoyable, like drama and arts and also helps our teachers so we wouldn’t have to make any more drastic cuts than we already have to,” senior and student body president Natalie Bricker said.